AdobeDocs/experience-manager-cloud-service.en/help/forms/standard-validation-error-mesages-adaptive-forms.md

 You can add a custom error handler function to:
 * handle error responses and display error messages on fields if the error response is not in the standard schema expected by an Adaptive Form.
-* send any analytics events.
+* send analytics events.
-* display any modal dialog in case of an error by calling any other custom code.
+* display modal dialog in case of an error by calling any other custom code.

 Perform the following steps to add and use a custom error handler in an Adaptive Form:
 1. [Create a custom error function](#create-custom-error-message)
 1. [Configure custom error handler using Rule Editor's Invoke service action](#configure-custom-error-handler)